youavang/Data_Lake_Pipeline/README.md

 14. Analyze the data.
 15. Store transformed data in S3 bucket in csv format.

-A challenge I hade to overcome was figuring how to put this entire pipeline together and use pyspark to query the data in within a week.
+A challenge I hade to overcome was figuring how to put this entire pipeline together and use pyspark to query the data within a week.
 The lecture in class on AWS EMR, Spark, and Databricks was minimal.
 Also, lecture on integrating Databricks was non-existent.
 I had to do a lot of research and experiments to ensure the integrity of the data, a smooth flow of the data through each phase of the data pipeline, gain insights from the data through query.

 The major challenge I faced, was not having the resources to integrate Databricks with AWS.
 I was using the Community Databricks and the free tier of AWS Services, so there are restrictions to what resources are available to me.
 I overcame this challenge by mounting the S3 bucket in Databricks and was able to create a seemless data pipeline.